Saturday came and I arrive at the school at exactly 8:00 AM.

 “Are you still mad at me?”
 Seventh.

-I steal a glance at her.
-There was a worry in her eyes.
+I steal a glance at her, a worried look in her eyes.
 “Nope.”
 Eighth.

 She hesitates.
 Ninth.

 “I miss you.”
 And I miss.

 I look at her in disbelief.
 Whether it’s because I missed, or she just said what she said, I have no idea.
 I search her eyes for any sign that she was messing with me, but find none.
 There’s only sincerity.
 And a hint of sadness.